-WHEREAS, producers with sites infected with highly pathogenic avian influenza in the following Iowa counties continue to be adversely affected by the definition of "dry animal nutrient product" in Iowa Code § 200A.3 (6): Bremer, Buena Vista, Cherokee, Guthrie, Hamilton, Hardin, Osceola, Sac, Taylor.
+WHEREAS, producers with sites infected with highly pathogenic avian influenza in the following Iowa counties are adversely affected by the definition of "dry animal nutrient product" in Iowa Code § 200A.3 (6): Buena Vista, Cherokee, Ida, Sac and Wright.

 NOW, THEREFORE, I, KIMBERLY K. REYNOLDS, Governor of the State of Iowa, by the power and authority vested in me by the Iowa Constitution Art.
-IV, §§ 1, 8 and Iowa Code §§ 29C.6 (1), 163.1, 163.3A (2) and all other applicable laws, and in conjunction with the Iowa Department of Agriculture and Land Stewardship, and the authority granted to it under Iowa Code § 163.3A, do hereby proclaim a STATE OF DISASTER EMERGENCY continues to exist in Bremer, Buena Vista, Cherokee, Guthrie, Hamilton, Hardin, Osceola, Sac, and Taylor counties and do hereby ORDER and DIRECT the following:
+IV, §§ 1, 8 and Iowa Code §§ 29C.6 (1), 163.1, 163.3A (2) and all other applicable laws, and in conjunction with the Iowa Department of Agriculture and Land Stewardship, and the authority granted to it under Iowa Code § 163.3A, do hereby proclaim a STATE OF DISASTER EMERGENCY continues to exist in Buena Vista, Cherokee, Ida, Sac and Wright Counties and do hereby ORDER and DIRECT the following: